Your landscaping website has one job: turn visitors into paying customers.

 • Get your business listed on Google Business Profile, essential for local search

-• Ask every happy client for a Google review, they directly affect your local ranking
+• Ask every happy client for a Google review, they directly affect your local ranking.
+See our full guide on getting more landscaping reviews for the exact process.

 • Make sure your phone number is real text, not embedded in an image